 Whether you have an online store, blog, or e-commerce website you’re trying to find the perfect photos for, it’s worth your time to optimize every image you use.
 Ensure that your photos are easily indexed by search engines like Google by correctly naming the image file.
 Instead of uploading the file using its original name, for example, “AdobeStock1.jpg” or “ScreenShot2022-03-01.jpg,” rename them in descriptive terms.
 Using the example of our sweatshirt above, rename the image to read: “Comfortable-Gray-Sweatshirt-V-Neck-Cut.jpg.”

-Also keep in mind the importance of alt-text, which should be the most precise description possible of an image’s purpose.
-While helpful in case an image doesn’t load, alt-text is a must for website users with certain disabilities and to help with ADA compliancy.
+Also, keep in mind the importance of alt-text, which should be the most precise description possible of an image’s purpose.
+While helpful in case an image doesn’t load, alt-text is a must for website users with certain disabilities and to help with ADA compliance.
 Additionally, if using a graphic with legible text, the alt-text must contain that graphic’s exact text.
 On WordPress, you can also add in image descriptions, a similar function for your image attachment page (a URL of which one is created for every asset you upload) that allows you to state additional details about your content.

 Choosing the perfect pictures for your website isn’t easy.